dzeke/Blended-Near-Optimal-Tools/1-Documentation/Documentation-readme.txt

 LoadYourOwnModel.m : Directions and example for how to load your own model data into the near-optimal tools.
 Specific directions for linear programs, more general directions for mixed-integer and non-linear programs.

+Rosenberg-Workshop-NearOptimalManagement-Jan16.pdf : step-by-step instructions for a near-optimal water management workshop given at Tarbiat Modares University in Tehran, Iran in January 2015.

 Within the ScriptsForPaper folder: